B-Rank: A top N Recommendation Algorithm: INTRODUCTION

 As a matter of fact, opinion filtering has become rather common on the web.
 There exist search engines (e.g. Google news) that are able to extract news from journals, web sites (e.g. Digg) that harvest them from blogs, platforms (e.g. Epinions) that collect and aggregate votes on products.
 The basic version of these systems ranks the objects once for all, assuming they have an intrinsic value, independent of the personal taste of the demander~\cite{LaMo06}.
 They lack {\em personalization}~\cite{Ke06}, which constitutes the new frontier of online services.

-Users need only browse the web in order to leave recorded traces, the eventual comments they drop add on to it.
-The more information you release, the better the service you receive.
 Personal information can, in fact, be exploited by {\em recommender systems}.
-The deal becomes, at the same time, beneficial to the community, as every piece of information can potentially improve the filtering procedures.
 Amazon.com, for instance, uses one's purchase history to provide individual suggestions.
 If you have bought a physics book, Amazon recommends you other physics books: this is called item-based or content-based recommendation~\cite{BrHe98,SaKa01}.
 Many different techniques have been developed in the past, including collaborative filtering methods \cite{ReIa94,BrHe98,ClGo99,GoSc99}, content-based techniques \cite{Pa99,MeMo02,SoHo99,Pa07}, spectral based methods \cite{BeNi03,GoRo01,BlHuLa05} and network based algorithms \cite{ZhBlYk07,ZhJiZh08,ZhKuLiMe09}.

 The evaluation of recommender systems is difficult \cite{HeKo04}.
 There are several reasons for this: a) an algorithm may perform well on a particular data set but fails on others, b) in the past, evaluations focused on predictive accuracy of withheld ratings.
 Novelty and diversity were mostly ignored.
 These two factors play a pivotal role from a user point of view \cite{NeRiKo06}. c) there is still no common framework in the community, defining a set of evaluation metrics.
 Such a framework would be particular useful, when comparing different techniques based on different data sets.